Franz Allers

-Franz Allers (August 6, 1905 - January 26, 1995) was a European-American conductor of ballet, opera, Broadway musicals, film scores, and symphony orchestras.
+Franz Allers (August 6, 1905 - January 26, 1995) was an Austrian and American conductor of ballet, opera, Broadway musicals, film scores, and symphony orchestras.

 Early life

 Franz Allers was born in Carlsbad, Austria-Hungary (now Czech Republic) in 1905.
 He started playing the violin at the age of 7.
 In 1920, he moved to Berlin, where he became a violinist in the Berlin Philharmonic.
 He had a distinguished career in Europe as an opera and symphonic conductor.

 Career

 In 1947, Allers conducted the original Broadway production of Brigadoon.
 He conducted the original 1951 Broadway production of Paint Your Wagon.
 He was the music director for My Darlin' Aida the following year, and in 1954 he conducted the score for the animated film Hansel & Gretel.
 Allers conducted the score to the original Broadway production of My Fair Lady in 1957, and would go on to win the Tony Award for Best Conductor and Musical Director.

 Allers received a nomination at the 1960 Grammy Awards in the category of Best Recording for Children for the film soundtrack of Hansel & Gretel.
 However, Allers lost out to Peter Ustinov's Peter & the Wolf (with Herbert von Karajan conducting the Philharmonia Orchestra).

 In 1961, Allers conducted the original Broadway production of Camelot, which won him a second Tony Award for Best Conductor and Musical Director.
 On October 1, 1961, a German translation of My Fair Lady opened at the Theater des Westens in Berlin, conducted by Allers.